faustbrian/sentry/cookbook/authorization.md

 Warden::refreshFor($user);
 ```

-**Note:** When using multi-tenancy scopes, this will only refresh the cache for the user in the current scope's context.
-To clear cached data for the same user in a different scope context, it must be called from within that scope.
+**Note:** When using multi-tenancy scopes, this will only refresh the cache for the user in the current scope's boundary.
+To clear cached data for the same user in a different scope boundary, it must be called from within that scope.

 ## Examples